epsilonlabs/emc-cameo/CONTRIBUTING.md

 1. Use the `create-magicdraw-plugin.sh` to ensure MagicDraw has the latest version of the plugin needed for the driver.
 1. Start MagicDraw and let it fully load.
 Do not open any projects.
 1. From the repository root, run `mvn -f pom-plain.xml clean install` to do a plain Maven build and run the tests from a plain Java environment.
-1. From the repository root, run `mvn clean install` to do a Tycho build, producing the Eclipse update site.
+1. From the repository root, run `mvn clean install` to do a Tycho build, running the tests from an OSGi environment and producing the Eclipse update site.
 1. If all tests pass, create a new release on Github, fill in the release notes with lists of improvements / bugfixes / changes, and ensure that you upload:
    * The `cameo-mdplugin-*.zip` file created by the `create-magicdraw-plugin.sh` script.
    * The zipped update site in `releng/org.eclipse.epsilon.emc.magicdraw.updatesite/target`.